Why UC Santa Barbara?

 - How many applications do you receive each year?

-- What are the average GPA and GRE scores of applicants you admitted?
+- What is the average GPA of applicants you admitted?

 - I am an international student...
 Should I convert my scores to a 4.0 scale?